B61 nuclear bomb: W61 Earth Penetrator Warhead

+Aft view of mass mock of canceled W61 warhead showing pressure valves; on display at the National Museum of Nuclear Science and History.

+A mass mock of the canceled W61 earth piercing nuclear weapon on display at the National Museum of Nuclear Science and History.

-A W61 Earth Penetrator Warhead (EPW) with a yield of 340 ktTNT was developed for the AGM-129 Advanced Cruise Missile and the MGM-134 Midgetman small ICBM.
+A W61 Earth Penetrator Warhead (EPW) with a yield of 340 kilotons was developed for the AGM-129 Advanced Cruise Missile and the MGM-134 Midgetman small ICBM.
 The weapon entered Phase 1 initial development in January 1985 and phase 4 production engineering in September 1992 before being cancelled in December of that year.

 In the Advanced Cruise Missile role, the weapon was to replace aging B53 bombs, but after the W61 cancellation the role was filled by the B61-11 bomb.

 Pits

 A declassified technical report on the automation of pit handling at Pantex indicates that the B61-2 and B61-5 share a common pit design, as do the B61-3, B61-10 and W85.
 The B61-0 and B61-4 do not share a pit with any other weapon.
 As the B61-7 was a retrofit of the B61-1 and the B61-11 was a retrofit of the B61-7, they presumably share a common pit.